Prediction Markets See Super Bowl Betting Surge to New Highs

 Photo By - Reuters Connect.
 Bad Bunny performs during the halftime show.
 REUTERS/Mike Blake

-The football might have been a tad low-scoring in Super Bowl LX, but the betting action on the game remained fast and furious, including at federally regulated prediction markets.
+The football might have been a tad ugly at times in Super Bowl LX, but the betting action on the game remained fast and furious, including at federally regulated prediction markets.

-Kalshi, for example, was reporting more than $400 million in trading volume on its pro football champion market as of halftime of the Big Game.
+Kalshi, for example, reported more than $500 million in trading volume tied to the Big Game.

-That was more than double the $167 million in buying and selling reported as of Thursday afternoon, and more than 10 times the $27 million in volume tied to last year’s Super Bowl.
+That was around three times the $167 million in buying and selling reported as of Thursday afternoon, and far more than the $27 million in volume tied to last year’s Super Bowl.

-The busy Super Bowl for Kalshi suggests that more football bettors found their way to prediction markets this year, as the federally regulated exchanges continue to offer sports event contracts for trading over the objection of state gambling regulators.
+The busy Super Bowl for Kalshi suggests more football bettors found their way to prediction markets this year, as the federally regulated exchanges continue to offer sports event contracts for trading despite the objections of state gambling regulators.

 Pages related to this topic